chainHero/heroes-service/README.md

 ```

 The full file is available here: [main.go](main.go)

+Like you can see, we fix the GOPATH in the environment if it's not set.
+We will need this futur for compile the chaincode (we will see this in the next step).

 The last thing to do before start the compilation is to use a vendor directory.
 In our GOPATH we have Fabric, Fabric CA and Fabric SDK Go.
 All is ok but when we will try to compile our app, there will be some conflict (like multiple definitions of BCCSP).
 We will handle this by using a tool like `govendor` to flatten these dependencies.
 Just install it and import external dependencies inside the vendor directory like this: